zhihanyang2022/evaluate_ores/README.md

 ## Conclusion

-Because the increment in article credibility is very small from quality classification to B to GA, we might need to doubt the accuracy of the ORES classifier.
+Since the increment in article credibility is very small from quality classification to B to GA, we might need to doubt the accuracy of the ORES classifier.